 - Google then accesses its database and searches for pages potentially relevant to the user’s query.
 This typically involves matching a user’s search terms to keywords housed on web pages and then roughly ranking the pages based on relevance.

 - After narrowing down a list of potential websites, Google then determines the quality of those websites and re-ranks them based on its findings.
-A website’s quality typically relies on its ability to establish authority regarding its topic area and can include off-page SEO tactics.
+A website’s quality typically relies on its ability to establish authority regarding its topic area.

 - Next, Google determines the ease of use of the relevant websites or web pages.
-In this step, Google looks at a site’s readability, which primarily involves on-page SEO tactics, and then further refines its rankings.
+In this step, Google looks at a site’s readability and then further refines its rankings.

 - Before delivering search results to a user, Google will examine the user’s previous search history and their search settings in a final attempt to deliver the best results.